Vibe: Boutique beach hideaway

 At a glance: This tiny island hideaway of only nineteen butler-serviced villas allows for maximum privacy and personalized attention in cozy retreats.

-Naladhu means “pretty little island” in Dhivehi (the native language of the Maldives), but as soon as you arrive at this resort, which opened in March 2007, you realize that it’s so much more.
-Located on a private island thirty minutes by speedboat from the capital of Malé, Naladhu has just nineteen sumptuous villas—they’re divided into “oceanfront” and “beachside” categories—that were designed for lounging, indulging and ultimate privacy.
-There’s a main lodge and several dining areas on the island, but chances are that you won’t want to leave the solitude of your home as was the case with me and my husband on a recent trip.
+Naladhu means “pretty little island” in Dhivehi (the native language of the Maldives), but as soon as you arrive at this resort, you realize that it’s so much more.
+Located on a private island thirty-five minutes by speedboat from the capital of Malé, Naladhu has just nineteen sumptuous villas—they’re divided into “oceanfront” and “beachside” categories—that were designed for lounging, indulging and ultimate privacy.
+There’s a main lodge and several dining areas on the island, but chances are that you won’t want to leave the solitude of your home.

-The airy, whitewashed interior of our Oceanfront House were furnished with Ceylonese colonial beds, set beneath high gabled roofs, and accentuated with Thai screens and glass-embroidered pillows.
-The piece de résistance was the open-air bathroom, facing the water, which was outfitted with a divan, cascade shower in adjacent garden, a terrazzo bathtub and an endless supply of L’Occitane bath products (store-sized, of course).
-My favorite detail was the immense private pool between the bed- and bathroom, which shimmered in the same hues as the reef beyond it.
-Every morning on my way to brush my teeth, I opened the sliding door by my bed and plunged into the water.
-Many an afternoon was spent lounging on the wooden deck, watching the ebb tide exchange parrotfish for swift-footed rock crabs on the reef.
+The airy, whitewashed interiors of the Beach and Ocean Houses are furnished with Ceylonese colonial beds, set beneath high gabled roofs, and accentuated with Thai screens and Indian print pillows from Ralph Lauren.
+The colorful rugs, pillow strewn window alcove and shelves of book add to the cozy feeling that may remind you of an idyllic California beach house.
+The piece de résistance, though, is the open-air bathroom, where the bathtub merges with a plunge pool.
+The space is outfitted with a divan, cascade shower in adjacent garden, a terrazzo bathtub and an endless supply of L’Occitane bath products.
+In the Ocean Houses the baths face directly on to the water; and in the Beach Houses to the palms and gardens between you and the beach.
+You could spend many an afternoon lounging on the wooden deck, watching the ebb tide exchange parrotfish for swift-footed rock crabs on the reef.